mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # GCPE Webhook endpoint URL
     webhook_url: https://gcpe.example.net/webhook

+    # Whether to remove webhooks when GCPE shutsdown
+    remove_webhooks: false

 # Redis configuration, optional and solely useful for an HA setup.
 # By default the data is held in memory of the exporter
 redis: